benemb/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-This project aims to create a Python script to compare the bike share usage patterns patterns between three large US cities: Chicago, New York City, and Washington, DC.
+This project aims to create a Python script to compare the bike share usage patterns between three large US cities: Chicago, New York City, and Washington, DC.
 The data is provided by Motivate, a bike share system provider for many major cities in the United States.

 ### Files used
 bikeshare.py